linglesloggia/PONData/README.md

 - Currently 6 datasets are available (still growing), each with different configurations and traffic patterns
 - Network configurations and user traffic profiles recorded at regular 12-minute intervals across the emulated 24-hour period.
 - Performance results for each combination of configuration and traffic profile, including eighty-eight metrics per direction (uplink and downlink) such as latency, frame loss ratio, bit error rate, throughput, and packet size.
-- Traffic patterns derived from both real-world studies and synthetic scenarios, applied to various network configurations.
+- Traffic patterns derived from both real-world studies [1,2,3] and synthetic scenarios, applied to various network configurations.
 - Data stored in multi-indexed Pandas DataFrames for structured analysis.

 ## Experimental Setup

 ![Diagram](imgs/infrastructure_photograph.png)

-The datasets were carried out using commercial deployment equipment, including:
+The dataset was collected in a controlled laboratory environment, simulating a GPON network with the following components:

-- OLT
+- OLT (Optical Line Terminal)
-- 16 ONUs
+- 16 ONUs (Optical Network Units)
 - Traffic generator
 - Ethernet switches
 - Server
 - SDN controller

-### Traffic Patterns
--  Real-world traffic patterns derived from studies [1,2,3] on residential and business networks

 ## Use Cases